-The following figure shows a deployment in which DNS resiliency for the MiCollab Client softphones is supported by two MBG clusters.
+The following figure shows a deployment in which DNS resiliency for the MiCollab Client softphones is supported by three MBGs.

 On startup, or after the TTL expires, the softphone queries the DNS server and the DNS server returns the list of configured MBGs.
-The softphone starts with the highest priority entries and selects an MBG based on the weightings.
-If the MBG is unavailable, the softphone attempts to connect to other members at the same priority level; otherwise, it moves a member at the next priority level down.
-This distributes the load according to weights across the available MBGs.
+The softphone tries to connect to the MBG with the highest priority, and if it fails to connect, it tries to connect to the record with the second highest priority.
+Multiple records with the same priority are not supported, and the client softphone does not take weightings into account.